Rajavn6789/acc_telemetry/README.md

 ### Running the App
 There are two options

-#### a) Download from racedepartment
+#### a) Download and Run from racedepartment
-Visit [Racedepartment](https://www.racedepartment.com/downloads/acc-telemetry.48871) to download the server and ui exe
+Visit [Racedepartment](https://www.racedepartment.com/downloads/acc-telemetry.48871), download and extract the AccTelemetry.zip file

+1. Run the ACCTelemetry-server.exe
+2. Install ACCTelemetry-installer.exe
+3. Open ACC and start the engine.

 #### b) Start in local
 1. Clone the repo